avinash403/easy-validator-js/README.md

 * password_does_not_match 	: Password does not match
 * invalid_date 			: not a valid date
 * invalid_mobile 		: invalid mobile number
+* invalid_string         : passed string does not match the valid pattern
 ```